nacho-fel/nzyme-meeting-task-assistant/CONSIDERATIONS_AND_ASSUMPTIONS.md

 - **Upsert logic for re-processing.** An idempotent `/process-transcript` that checks if a page for a given `transcript_id` already exists and updates it rather than creating a duplicate.

-- **Confidence scores on assignee resolution.** Surfacing the fuzzy match score and resolution reason in the API response would help consumers decide when to trust the assignment.

-- **Role/department heuristic as an opt-in.** Implement the fallback assignee heuristic (assign to the meeting participant whose role/department best fits the task topic) but expose it as an explicit flag (`resolve_by_role=true`) so callers can choose whether to accept it.

 ### Medium-Term

-- **Webhook / async processing.** For production use, `/process-transcript` should be async (accept → 202 → poll or webhook callback).
-LLM calls on long transcripts can take 10–30 seconds.

 - **Speaker diarisation pre-processing.** Integrate with a speech-to-text + diarisation service (e.g. AssemblyAI, Deepgram) so the system can ingest raw audio files, not just pre-formatted text transcripts.

 - **Multi-assignee tasks.** Extend the `Task` schema to support `assignees: list[Assignee]` for genuinely collaborative deliverables.

 - **Deadline reminder integration.** After persisting to Notion, send a calendar invite or Slack/Teams message to the assignee with the task deadline.

-- **LLM provider abstraction.** The current implementation is tightly coupled to OpenAI.
-Wrapping the LLM calls behind a provider interface would make it easy to swap in Anthropic Claude, Google Gemini, or a locally-hosted model.

 ### Long-Term